 Appropriate consideration of risk in prioritizing or evaluating issues.

-Assessment - of Corrective Actions Document a general conclusion regarding the licensee’s ability to develop and implement effective corrective actions.
+Assessment - Adequacy of Corrective Actions Document a general conclusion regarding the licensee’s ability to develop and implement effective corrective actions.
 Include the bases for the general conclusion and an assessment of the licensee’s consideration of risk insights in prioritizing corrective actions.
-Discuss issues and relevant observations regarding corrective actions, including, for significant conditions adverse to quality, issues associated with the of corrective actions to prevent recurrence.
+Discuss issues and relevant observations regarding corrective actions, including, for significant conditions adverse to quality, issues associated with the adequacy of corrective actions to prevent recurrence.

 b.
 Assessment Use of Operating Experience